jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/Operation-Guide/Instance/Create-Instance.md

    - Single Availability Zone Deployment: The primary and secondary database are located in the same availability zone.
 If the availability zone fails, the entire instances cannot provide services.
 - Basic Information
    - Instance Name: It is allowed to repeat, while the length and characters of the name have certain limits, which shall be subject to the console.
-   - Port: Now, MySQL, Percona and MariaDB support specified operation ports, the default value is 3306 and the port range supports 1150 ~ 5999.
+   - Port: Now, MySQL, Percona, MariaDB, SQL Server support specified operation ports
+      - MySQL, Percona, MariaDB: 3306 by default, the port range supports 1150 ~ 5999.
+      - SQL Server: 1433 by default, the port range supports 1150 ~ 5999, and it does not support 5022.
 - Purchase Duration: The purchase duration shall be selected if the billing method is monthly package, with options varying from 1 month to 3 years.
 The longer the purchase duration, the greater the discount is, which shall be subject to the console.
 ![Create Instance 8](../../../../../image/RDS/Create-Instance-4.png)